 Disable Startup Applications

-4. Right-click a program, then select “Disable” from the context menu that pops up.
+- Right-click on a program, then select “Disable” from the context menu that pops up.

 Now your computer will be snappier, more responsive.